One of the benefits of group fitness is that you don’t have to plan what to do during your workout, there’s an instructor for that, right?

 Isn’t the whole point in group fitness that someone else does the planning for you?
 Yeah, being carefree once you’re in class is one of the many benefits of group fitness – you don’t have to worry about what to do, the instructor will tell you.

 If you always train with the same heart rate, your fitness won’t improve.

 But, before the class, you have to decide which classes to take and plan your weekly workout routine so that it includes exercising on different intensity levels.
 Training always at the same intensity level is like indoor cycling – you can pedal like crazy but you won’t get anywhere.
 Meaning that if you always train with the same heart rate, your fitness won’t improve but you may put yourself at risk of injury or overtraining by doing too much.

 Your body doesn’t always stick to the plan.

 Sure, there are recommendations for planning your workout schedule, but that doesn’t mean your body will react as planned.
 That’s to say, even if the guy next to you in your BODYCOMBAT™ class is doing an all-in high intensity training, it’s possible that your heart rate doesn’t climb quite as high.
 It’s the same class but you’re working out on different intensity levels.

 If you don’t track your workout, you may think you did a high intensity session, even though you didn’t.
-If you monitor your heart rate, you can check if you worked out at the intensity you intended to and use that data to plan your workout schedule more effectively.
+Tracking your workouts will allow you to monitor if you worked out at the intensity you intended to and use your workout data to plan your fitness regimen more effectively.